dariogoetz/keyboard_layout_optimizer/README.md

 ## Webapp - Result Exploration

-Results can be published to and then explored and compared at https://keyboard-layout-optimizer.herokuapp.com.
+Published results can be explored and compared at https://keyboard-layout-optimizer.herokuapp.com.

 The corresponding webserver's implementation is located in the `webui/layouts_webservice` crate.